ChaseMilligan/Wikiyickistan/content/House League/Free League of the Backlands.md

 ![[flotbl2.png]]

 _[Free League of the Backlands](https://www.dndbeyond.com/campaigns/join/71003411012186196)_ is set in the classic high-fantasy world of Faerûn.
-This counts as a Forgotten Realms campaign, and characters from other Forgotten Realms adventures can be played, assuming they abide by the **[House League Ruleset](https://chasemilligan.github.io/Wikiyickistan/House-League/House-League-Ruleset)** restrictions.
-This is meant to help get new / more people into the game by keeping sessions short, and non-committal.
+This counts as a season in the Forgotten Realms campaign setting, and characters from other Forgotten Realms adventures can be played, assuming they abide by the **[House League Ruleset](https://chasemilligan.github.io/Wikiyickistan/House-League/House-League-Ruleset)** restrictions.
+This season will definitely take your characters from level 1 to 3, and is meant to help get new / more people into the game by keeping sessions short, and non-committal.
+It is possible to run higher tier adventures in this setting, but it will focus on tier 1 adventures.
+There are many popular pre-written tier 2 modules that can be used to follow up adventures from this season.

 ---
 ![[02-001.adventure-cover.jpg]]